8 Common Weight Loss Challenges Nutrisystem Newbies Face & How to Beat ThemArticle posted in: FreshStart

 - Walk away from your cravings and your feelings.
 Literally.
 Studies have found that exercise can help boost your mood and may even help you resist cravings.
 One 2012 study done at Brigham Young University found that 45 minutes of moderate-to-vigorous exercise can lower your motivation to eat.

 - Do yoga or meditate to help you lower your stress levels.
 (Try these awesome yoga moves >)

 - Have a list of motivators always on hand.
-One day your before picture might keep you on the right track, while another day looking at a list of the reasons you started on this weight loss journey may do the trick.
-Remind yourself that your goal isn’t a number, but a new way of life—a healthier one.
+One day your before picture might keep you on the right track, while another day looking at a list of the reasons you started on this weight loss diet journey may do the trick.
+Remind yourself that your weight loss goal isn’t a number, but a new way of life—a healthier one.